 - You can even try home improvement stores, a local garden center, or stone yard to purchase your rocks.

 - Next, it’s time to clean the rocks using soapy water to remove dust or dirt.
 Let them dry completely before starting the project.

-Check out these easy to make Beetlejuice inspired painted rocks and other fun DIY ways to decorate for Halloween.
+See how to make these cool Beetlejuice-inspired painted rocks and other fun DIY decorations for Halloween.

 Do you have a bunch of rocks just waiting to be painted that you don't know what to paint on them?
 In this tutorial, you will learn how to transform unpainted rocks into fun iconic Beetlejuice rock art decor just in time for Halloween!
 This project is simple to make, requires only a few supplies, and can be customized to fit your style.

 - Flat, Smooth Rocks

 - Craft Paint

 - Paint Pallete (even a piece of cardboard or a paper plate will work)

 - Start by sketching each rock’s primary items, including all stripes and locations of all major basic items other than words.